 - I am Honduran.
 I was born on years-old. - 2.
 I have two brothers and a sister.
-My older brother is almost years-old.
+My older brother almost years-old.
 My sister, is and were born in Honduras.
-My youngest brother, is .
-He was born in Honduras.
-North Carolina. - 3.
-When I was maybe two years old, my mom left for the United States to join my father, who was already here.
-She left my sister, and me with my aunt, Aunt and I lived with a until I was nine years old.

-4. My mom's mom lived in

-, which I believe is about an hour from

-.
-My grandparents could not take care of me and my sister because my grandmother was sick and she was very old.
+My youngest brother, is He was born in North Carolina. - When I was maybe two years old, my mom left for the United States to join my father, who was already here.
+She left my sister, and me with my aunt.
+Aunt is my father's sister. and I lived with until I was nine years old. - 4.
+My mom's mom lived in , which I believe is about an hour from grandmother was sick and she was very old.
 She and my grandfather, had a farm with a lot of cows, chickens, and pigs to take care of.
 They were too old to take care of all of us.
 Because was older and easier to care for, they took only him.

-My aunt, abuse
+My aunt,